Porter Airlines

+In July 2021, Porter announced that it would begin flying out of Toronto Pearson International Airport and expand its destinations throughout Canada, the United States, and Caribbean, starting in mid-2022.
+In addition, the airline expanded its operation at Ottawa's Macdonald–Cartier International Airport.
+With Porter’s Embraer 195-E2 being deployed from Toronto–Pearson and its De Havilland Canada DHC-8-400 serving the small Toronto-Billy Bishop, the Ottawa hub is the only one where both aircraft types have a regular presence, making it an important hub for Porter's network.
+Porter's largest maintenance hangar is located at the Ottawa airport.

 Organization

 Porter Airlines along with Porter FBO Limited, which operates the Porter facilities at Billy Bishop, and City Centre Terminal Corp., are owned by Porter Aviation Holdings (PAHL), formerly known as REGCO Holdings Inc. The company was founded in 1999.

 Porter Aviation Holdings Inc. is controlled by :